ShankarSomu/aws-efs-analyzer/README.md

 - **Standard Tier**: Files accessed within the last 7 days
 - **Infrequent Access Tier**: Files accessed between 8-30 days ago
 - **Archive Tier**: Files not accessed for more than 30 days

+## Performance Considerations

+- The tool uses parallel processing which may temporarily increase CPU usage
+- On production servers, consider running during non-peak hours
+- Use the `--parallel` option to limit the number of processes if needed
+- For very large filesystems, use the `--skip-estimate` option for faster startup

 ## Contributing